 Today Wensleydale cheese is made from cows’ milk (although in the Middle Ages sheep’s milk was used), and it has a distinctive crumbly texture and creamy flavour.
 In 1995 the comic inventor Wallace (of Wallace and Gromit fame) revealed that Wensleydale was his favourite cheese, and there has been a close association between the Creamery and the comedy duo ever since.

-As we ate we looked out over the rolling countryside of the Yorkshire Dales.
+As I ate I looked out over the rolling countryside of the Yorkshire Dales.
 With such lush green grass it was no surprise that the cows produced creamy milk!

 - Hawes is 91 km from Leeds, 103 km from York, and 118 km from Manchester.
 The nearest railway station is Garsdale (10 km), and there is a regular bus service throughout the Yorkshire Dales.

 - The Wensleydale Creamery is open daily throughout the year.
 The Visitor Centre includes the Yorkshire Wensleydale Creamery Experience, a cheese shop and gift shop, and a restaurant and outdoor coffee shop.
 Their cheeses can also be purchased online.

 - Cheese-making may not take place every day.
 If you are hoping to take the factory tour you may wish to check in advance.